themanyone/whisper_dictation/README.md

 If there is no API key, or if ChatGPT is busy, it will ping a private language model running on http://localhost:5000.
 There are language models on [huggingface](https://huggingface.co/models) that produce intelligible conversation with 1 Gb of video RAM.
 So now whisper_dictation has its own, privacy-focused chat bot.
 The default language model is for research only.
 It's pretty limited to fit into such limited space, but rather chatty.
 He seems to excel at writing poetry, but is lacking in factual information.
 It is recommended that you edit `app.py` and choose a larger language model if your system supports it.

+# Run a powerful chatbot locally

-Having the chat bot talk back is novel, but it can be a pain with long answers.
+Having the included chat bot talk back is novel, but it can be a pain with long answers.
 What you *really* want, for the best mix of privacy and knowledge power, is to install [llama.cpp](https://github.com/ggerganov/llama.cpp).
 An older version of `llama.cpp` is bundled with [GPT4All](https://github.com/nomic-ai/gpt4all) but we don't need all that.

-Compile `llama.cpp` with some type of acceleration, like cuBLAS or openBLAS.
-Use the [mistral-7b-openorca](https://huggingface.co/Open-Orca/Mistral-7B-OpenOrca) model, which is the same one `GPT4All` uses.
-Even better, get [open chat](https://huggingface.co/openchat/openchat_3.5) or [code ninja](https://huggingface.co/beowolx/CodeNinja-1.0-OpenChat-7B) in GGUF format.
-Most other GGUF models will work too.
-To save RAM, download the quantized models, or quantize them yourself, as described in the [llama.cpp README](https://github.com/ggerganov/llama.cpp).
+## Get llama.cpp

+Compile [llama.cpp](https://github.com/ggerganov/llama.cpp) with some type of acceleration as indicated in their docs.
+We use cuBLAS and openBLAS.

 If you followed our instructions for compiling `whisper.cpp` with `cuBLAS`, you should be all set to compile `llama.cpp`.
+Again, if not using cuBLAS, skip this section.

 ```conda activate gcc12
 cmake -B build -DWHISPER_CUBLAS=1